How to Ship Cupcakes

 You can actually bake cake directly in a glass jar, but I baked my cupcakes in a regular pan then sliced them in half and layered them in jars with frosting.
 I think it looks prettier this way, plus who can argue with getting a little extra frosting?

 In a small 4 ounce jelly jar (see below), you can either use 2 cupcake halves or 1 full cupcake with just regular frosting on top.
-In a taller pint jar (see above), you can use 3 cupcake halves layered with frosting to fill it up.
+In a taller 8 ounce jar (see above), you can use 3 cupcake halves layered with frosting to fill it up.
 I’m sending a couple of each to one family; large for the adults, small for the kids.

 See how easy it is:

 1. Bake a cupcake and slice it in half.
 Place 1 half at the bottom of the jar.

 Voilà!
 You get a generous portion of cupcake and frosting that looks beautiful.
 I love using the small ice cream spoons from Sucre Shop, because they come in tons of colors and designs, are the perfect size, and are lightweight and disposable.